vinceskahan/v5wiki/Accumulators.md

 At the end of the archive period, it is time to convert the accumulators into an archive record.
 This is done for each type, using the appropriate "extractor".

+This archive record must then be merged into the already existing daily summaries.
+This is done for each type, using the appropriate "merger."

-Finally, the collection of accumulators is dicarded, and the cycle begins again.
+Finally, the collection of accumulators is discarded, and the cycle begins again.

 ## Configuration
 For each observation type, a type of accumulator, an adder, a merger, and an extractor can be